joshuagryphon/plastid/README.rst

     $ conda create -n plastid plastid
     $ source activate plastid

-This will install all of the necesary dependencies for ``plastid`` in an isolated environment.
+This will install all of the necessary dependencies for ``plastid`` in an isolated environment.

 PyPI